MUTHUSELVANV/Case-Study-on-KNN-Algorithm/README.md

 Similarly, we have also performed KNN Algorithm with n=5,10 ( n from n fold cross validation) to learn about the different results obtained from both the k values.

-For each dataset, we have predicted the class for random features in the dataset.
+For each dataset, we have predicted the class for random values of features in the dataset.